 What investment services and advice can you provide me?
 We offer investment advisory services to retail investors and other clients through separately managed accounts ("SMAs") and unified managed accounts ("UMAs") through third-party wrap fee programs ("Wrap Fee Programs") sponsored by financial services firms, such as banks, broker-dealers, and other investment advisers ("Program Sponsors").
-Clients engage us to be a sub-adviser or strategist within these Wrap Fee Programs, where the Program Sponsor recommends or selects us to manage client assets.
+Program Sponsors engage us to be a sub-adviser (sometimes referred to as a "strategist") within these Wrap Fee Programs to manage all or a portion of clients' assets on a discretionary basis.
 Clients are generally introduced to Wrap Fee Programs and Clark Capital's advisory services through financial advisors that act as solicitors to the Wrap Fee Programs.
 Clark Capital also provides its services directly to certain clients outside of Wrap Fee Programs (our "Private Clients"), although these services are not actively being offered.